 David A. Dorr

-Broadly, David's interests lie in care management, coordination of care, collaborative care, chronic disease management, quality, and the requirements of clinical information systems to support these areas.
+Broadly, David's interests lie in complex care management, especially for older adults and other at-risk populations, coordination of care, collaborative care, chronic disease management, quality, and the requirements of clinical information systems to support these areas.
 From these interests, he has broadened into clinical information needs, Electronic Health Record (EHR) deployment and Health Information Exchange as a way to expand systems-based approaches to all of health care.
 Finally, David performs evaluations of care management and informatics initiatives using a variety of methodologies.